Stat534/stat534.github.io/index.md

 3. Using statistical software and either Bayesian or classical statistical techniques to analyze spatial point process, geostatistical, and areal data structures, and

-4. Implementing version control tools, such as git and github, on spatial data analyses.

 ## Learning Outcomes:
 At the end of the course students will understand